 The statements of any eyewitnesses to the accident, which can be vital when proving fault.

 Traffic signal programming, which could prove that the other driver ran the red light or failed to yield when compared against the time that the accident occurred (i.e. the program data shows that the light turned red at 10:24:00, and the accident occurred at 10:24:45.

 Damage to vehicles, which can offer clues about the speed at which the vehicles were traveling, the actions of each driver in trying to mitigate the accident, and more.
 In addition to merely assessing your vehicle for damages, our lawyers will work with experts who can assess for vehicle defects, as well as whether or not any defects could have contributed to the accident (i.e. unresponsive brakes or broken blinkers).

 Any intersection camera video that may be available.

 Our Pueblo T-bone accident lawyers won’t just gather evidence and work hard to prove the fault of the responsible party – we will also aggressively defend your right to compensation for the full value of your losses, both economic and noneconomic.
 This includes issuing a demand letter against the insurer of the at-fault party, negotiating any settlement offer that you receive, and taking your case to court and litigating on your behalf if a fair settlement offer is not made.

 Call Our Pueblo T-bone Collision Attorneys Today

 We know how terrifying being involved in a serious accident can be.
 After a crash, you may feel overwhelmed and hopeless as you cope with serious injuries and the bills for your medical expenses–compounded by the fact that you are unable to work and are therefore suffering lost wages as well–start pouring in.
 When you call our Pueblo T-bone accident attorneys, you can count on our experience and dedication.
-Please reach us today online or by phone to set up your free consultation.
+Please reach us today online or by phone at (719) 389-0400 to set up your free consultation.